Rsaimukesh/iTerminal/README.md

 - **AI-Powered Command Interpretation**
   Uses AI (like GPT-4 or OpenRouter) to translate plain language prompts into safe, executable Linux commands.

+- **Smart Error Handling & Command Generation**
+  **NEW**: Automatically detects unclear prompts and generates multiple command interpretations.
+Handles typos, ambiguous requests, and provides context-based suggestions.

+- **Real-time Command Suggestions**
+  **NEW**: Intelligent suggestions appear as you type, with fuzzy matching for typos and partial input.
+Supports TAB completion and right-arrow acceptance.

 - **Error Detection & Interactive Correction**
   Detects mistyped or failed commands and suggests fixes with user confirmation before execution.